First Annual TLN Conference on Freedom of the Media

 Carl Szabo, Vice President of Public Affairs, NetChoice

 The State of the Media in the Middle East and Gulf

-Since the Arab Spring, authoritarian elites in the Middle East have realized how independent media threaten their rule, and as such have repressed and persecuted the media under the guise of combatting misinformation and fake news.
-Armed conflicts, charges of terrorism against journalists and media, and growing online surveillance and censorship threaten the freedom and independence of journalists in the Middle East.
+Particularly after the Arab Spring, authoritarian elites in the Middle East have realized how media threaten their rule, and as such have repressed and persecuted media in the name of combating misinformation and fake news.
+Armed conflicts, terrorism charges against journalists and media, and growing online surveillance and censorship threaten the freedom and independence of journalists in the Middle East.
 The murder of Saudi journalist Jamal Khashoggi in October 2018 demonstrated the risks that journalists take in investigating and reporting on behalf of the public in the region.
-This panel will shed light on media repression in the Middle East and Gulf, and offer ways in which the U.S. and EU might respond.
+This panel will shed light on media repression in the Middle East and Gulf and offer ways in which the US and EU might respond.

 10:00 a.m. – 10:30 a.m.